-- 7. Protect and enhance the glacial landscapes of the north, undulating countryside of south, important geological sites and the diverse and abundant wildlife habitats and native species that exist throughout Rhondda Cynon Taf. - 8.
-Manage the effects of climate change by protecting biodiversity, focussing development away from areas in the north and south which are vulnerable to flooding, increase the supply of renewable energy from a range of sources including onshore wind energy available throughout the County Borough, by reducing energy consumption through improved design and by promoting development in the Principal Towns and Key Settlements in the north and south of the County Borough. - 9.
+- 7. Protect and enhance the glacial landscapes of the north, undulating countryside of South, important geological sites and the diverse and abundant wildlife habitats and native species that exist throughout Rhondda Cynon Taf. - 8.
+Manage the effects of climate change by protecting biodiversity, focusing development away from areas in the north and south which are vulnerable to flooding, increase the supply of renewable energy from a range of sources available throughout the County Borough, by reducing energy consumption through improved design and by promoting development in the Principal Towns and Key Settlements in the north and south of the County Borough. - 9.
 Minimise waste, especially waste to landfill, by making adequate provision for waste and community recycling facilities in Principal Towns, Key Settlements and Smaller Settlements in the County Borough in a way that meets the needs of Rhondda Cynon Taf and in accordance with the requirements of the Regional Waste Plan.

-10. Promote the efficient and appropriate use of land, soil and minerals throughout the County Borough by maximising the use of land, promoting the re-use and restoration of derelict land and buildings, reuse of materials and the safeguarding of resources of local, regional and national importance where they occur in Rhondda Cynon Taf.
+10. Promote the efficient and appropriate use of land, soil and minerals throughout the County Borough by maximising the use of land, promoting the reuse and restoration of derelict land and buildings and the safeguarding of resources of local, regional and national importance where they occur in Rhondda Cynon Taf.